Appalachian State Mountaineers: Men's basketball

 The head coach of the Appalachian State men's basketball team is currently Dustin Kerns, previously of the Presbyterian Blue Hose.
 Notable past coaches include Press Maravich and Bobby Cremins.
 The Mountaineers have appeared in the NCAA tournament three times, 1979, 2000, and 2021 and appeared in the National Invitation Tournament in 2007.
 Appalachian State plays all home basketball games at the George M. Holmes Convocation Center, having opened in 2000 to replace Varsity Gymnasium on the campus of Appalachian State University.

 Women's basketball

 The Appalachian State women's basketball team, coached by Angel Elderkin, was one of the top teams in the Southern Conference, laying claim to six SoCon tournament titles and six regular season championships in a 26-year span.
-On February 19, 2011, the Appalachian State Mountaineer Women's Basketball Team won the 2011 Southern Conference regular season title, the last time they had won the title was 1996.
+On February 19, 2011, the Appalachian State Mountaineer women's basketball team won the 2011 Southern Conference regular-season title.
+The last time they had won the title was 1996.
+This is a first for Head Coach Darcie Vincent.
+On May 18, 2012, the Appalachian State baseball team beat Western Carolina University, becoming Southern Conference baseball champions for the first time since 1985.